Is it safe to eat a vegetarian or vegan pregnancy diet?

 A low intake of these nutrients can result in nutrient deficiencies and pregnancy complications.
 For instance, insufficient vitamin B12 levels during pregnancy may raise your risk of miscarriage, preterm birth, or birth defects.

-In addition, a vegan pregnancy diet has been associated with lower birth weight, which may be linked to reduced maternal weight gain during pregnancy.
+In addition, a vegan pregnancy has been associated with lower birth weight, which may be linked to reduced maternal weight gain during pregnancy.

 Vegan pregnancy and nutritional considerations